 Once you decide to expand with a nearshore partner, your next step is to start interviewing candidates.
 To gain the most benefit from your new partner(s), they need to be ready to help you streamline your transition across the national market border and help you build a well-rounded set of off-shoring policies.

-The research and interview phase is essential to finding the right nearshore partners for your business.
+The research and interview phase is essential to finding the right nearshore development partner for your business.
 Here are the top questions to have answered before you choose a nearshore partner.

 1. Are They Headquartered In The US?